 Perched on the mountainside, high above the sea, this two-bedroom apartment features panoramic sea and mountain views from the living room and enclosed balcony.
 The fully equipped kitchen includes a washing machine, oven, fridge/freezer, microwave, kettle, toaster and coffee plunger.

-Free wi fi and secure onsite parking is available.
+Top Up WiFi and secure onsite parking is available.

 Also available as a one-bedroom apartment [with the 2nd bedroom closed off] at a reduced rate.
 Call us for details, see ‘Contact Us’ at the base of our website.

 Simon’s Town is a maritime naval town and home to the African Penguin colony at Boulders Beach.